Skip to content

 With (fusion) welding, both the filler metal and the base metal have the same melting temperature, they melt into a puddle and fuse together.

-The oxyfuel process uses rods with a chemical composition similar to that of the casting.
+The oxyfuel process uses rods with a chemical composition similar to the casting.
 They are called RCI rods.
 These rods need a separate flux material to dip the rod’s tip before welding.

-The arc processes use a dissimilar but compatible filler metal based on nickel.
-The most popular welding filler metals of this type are the Ni-CI and NiFe-CI.
+The arc processes use dissimilar but suitable filler metal based on nickel.
+The most popular filler metals of this type are the Ni-CI and the NiFe-CI.
 The stick welding process also has the steel rod ESt as a cheaper option.

 Is it better to braze or weld cast iron?

 Because most cast iron jobs are small repairs, braze welding is more suitable and offers more advantages than fusion welding.
 Most notably, the reduced cracking risk and metallurgical changes in the HAZ.
-The main disadvantages of braze welding are the reduced strength and heat resistance of the filler metal.
+The main disadvantages are the reduced strength and heat resistance of the weld metal.

 Cast iron is tough to weld.
 The popular gray iron is brittle and easily cracks under any expansion or contraction when you weld it.

 In addition, the malleable and ductile (or nodular) irons lose their ductility (how much they can bend without damage) when you weld them.
-As a result, even if no cracking takes place, these castings will not be able to serve their purpose after welding.
+As a result, even if no cracking takes place, these castings will not be able to serve their purpose.

 White and high-alloyed cast irons are not weldable.